show_page.php1 : dp11.jpg

 HISTORY: This pheasant was found dead in a zoo.

 HISTOPATHOLOGIC DESCRIPTION: Cecum: Markedly expanding the submucosa and elevating the overlying mucosa are multifocal to coalescing nodules up to 2 mm in diameter composed of abundant spindle cells arranged in whorls and interlacing bundles admixed with macrophages, multinucleated giant cells, lymphocytes, and plasma cells.
-Nodules are often centered on adult or larval nematodes and/or one to multiple variably sized granulomas.
-Adult nematodes are up to 500 um in diameter and have a thin (4-6 um thick), smooth, eosinophilic cuticle, lateral alae, polymyarian/coelomyarian musculature, lateral cords, a pseudocoelom, an intestinal tract lined by columnar uninucleate cells with a brush border, an ovary, and a uterus containing developing ova.
-Nodules often contain one or more variably sized granulomas with a central core of necrotic debris surrounded by a thin rim of epithelioid, hemosiderin-laden macrophages, multinucleated giant cells, and fewer fibroblasts, lymphocytes, and plasma cells.
+Nodules are often centered on adult or larval nematodes or variably sized granulomas.
+Adult nematodes are up to 500 µm in diameter and have a thin (4-6 µm thick), smooth, eosinophilic cuticle, lateral alae, polymyarian/coelomyarian musculature, lateral cords, a pseudocoelom, an intestinal tract lined by columnar uninucleate cells with a brush border, and a reproductive tract that occasionally contains developing ova.
+Granulomas are characterized by a central core of necrotic debris surrounded by a thin rim of epithelioid, hemosiderin-laden macrophages, multinucleated giant cells, and fewer fibroblasts, lymphocytes, and plasma cells.
 Diffusely the lamina propria is expanded by moderate numbers of lymphocytes, plasma cells, and fewer hemosiderin-laden macrophages often in aggregates, heterophils, and increased clear space (edema).
 The crypts are multifocally shallow and widely separated by the edematous lamina propria, and the superficial mucosa is multifocally eroded.
 Numerous small coccobacilli multifocally line the luminal epithelium.

-MORPHOLOGIC DIAGNOSIS: Cecum: Typhlitis, granulomatous, multifocal, moderate, with atypical nodular mesenchymal proliferations, and adult and larval nematodes, etiology consistent with Heterakis isolonche, golden pheasant (Chrysolophus pictus), avian
+MORPHOLOGIC DIAGNOSIS: Cecum: Typhlitis, granulomatous, multifocal, moderate, with atypical nodular mesenchymal proliferation, and adult and larval nematodes, golden pheasant (Chrysolophus pictus), avian

 ETIOLOGIC DIAGNOSIS: Cecal heterakiasis